The Chimney Tops Trail in Great Smoky Mountains National Park is an iconic hike that you won’t want to miss! 😍

 The stunning views along the trail and at the Chimney Tops Overlook are absolutely worth it, and the sense of accomplishment after completing this challenging trek makes it all the more rewarding.

-If this guide inspires you to hike Chimney Tops Trail Smoky Mountains, I’d love to hear about your adventure.
+If this guide inspires you to hike Chimney Tops Trail in the Smoky Mountains, I’d love to hear about your adventure.
 Leave a comment and share your experience!

 Enjoyed this post?
 Pin for later!